Contact Lens Care

 - They offer 100% UV protection and block UVA/UVB light

-- Protecting your eyes in this digital era is important and these lenses even block blue light which is known for contributing towards digital eye strain and sleep loss
+- Protecting your eyes in this digital era is important and these lenses even block blue light which is known for contributing towards digital eye strain and eye fatigue

-You save money by purchasing the one pair of glasses, without having to buy a pair of prescription glasses and sunglasses separately.
+You save money by purchasing the one pair of glasses, without having to buy prescription glasses and sunglasses separately.

 Carrying around two pairs of glasses also means that you’re much more likely to lose or misplace one of them so having just one pair is better.

 They are featured in a range of colours and styles whilst still being able meet your prescription needs.
-You can choose any frame you like and have them fit with transition lenses.
+You can choose any frame you like and have them fitted with transition lenses.

-Depending on light conditions, some lenses take longer to adjust and change in the light than others.
-Different brands have different levels of darkness and different reaction times with their photochromic lenses.
-This can get in the way of vigorous sports activities, so you’ll need to consider this for sports sunglasses.
-The lenses also won’t change colour inside of your car.
+Photochromic lenses disadvantagesDependent on light conditions, some lenses take longer to adjust and change in the light than others.
+Different brands have different levels of darkness and different reaction times for their photochromic lenses.
+This can impact performance in vigorous activities such as sports, so you’ll need to consider this for sports sunglasses.

+Importantly, lenses are also unlikely to change colour inside of your car.
 This is because the majority of car windshields filter out all the UVB rays and approximately a third of the UVA rays that activate transition.
-Nevertheless, recent advancements in technology allow some photochromic lenses to be activated by visible light, resulting in a certain level of darkening behind the windscreen.
+Nevertheless, recent advancements in technology allow some photochromic lenses to be activated by visible light, resulting in a certain level of darkening behind the windshield.

 What is the difference between photochromic lenses and transition lenses?

 Photochromic lenses are also known as transition lenses.
 Both refer to glasses lenses that change in colour when exposed to bright sunlight.